smithblack-0/WorkflowForge/README.md

 - 🚧 TTFA execution engine in development
 - 🚧 **Tools** coming up, but will be blocking.

-This is a research-grade tool designed for advanced AI workflow automation.
+This is a production-grade tool designed for advanced AI workflow automation.
 The compilation approach enables capabilities impossible with traditional prompt orchestration.

 ## Philosophy